tweedegolf/storage-abstraction/README.md

 }
 ```

 For your custom configuration object you can either choose to extend `StorageAdapterConfig` or `AdapterConfig`.
-If you choose the latter you can use your adapter standalone without having to provide a redundant `type` key which is why the configuration object of all existing adapters extend `AdapterConfig`.
+If you choose the latter you can use your adapter standalone without having to provide a redundant key `type`, which is why the configuration object of all existing adapters extend `AdapterConfig`.

 ```typescript
 export interface YourAdapterConfig extends AdapterConfig {